ayodine/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello 9-John_Doe -Write a script that sets the mode of the file hello to this Write a script that sets the mode of the file hello the same as olleh’s mode
+Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello 9-John_Doe -Write a script that sets the mode of the file hello to this Write a script that sets the mode of the file hello the same as olleh’s mode 11-directories_permissions -Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users